 However, after staying here during the peak cherry blossoms season, all I can say is WOW – the area totally turned to a magical place from day until night surrounded by countless beautiful cherry blossom trees!
 Sakuranomiya Park which is located north of Osaka Castle, has a huge concentration of 5,000 cherry blossom trees by the lovely river bank, which is the most massive concentration of cherry blossom trees I’ve seen so far right within a major Japanese city.
 It totally blew me away!
 And if Sakuranomiya Park is not enough, you can continue to enjoy the cherry blossoms in Osaka Castle and in the nearby Kyoto.

-Particularly during cherry blossoms season which usually happens during the first week of April, the Osaka Castle Area is very lively with lots of people having picnic under cherry blossom trees.
+Particularly during cherry blossoms season which usually happens during the first half of April, the Osaka Castle Area is very lively with lots of people having picnic under cherry blossom trees.
 Some parts of the area have seasonal food stalls too!
 As a repeat traveler to Osaka, I personally think that the Osaka Castle Area is the best place to stay in Osaka during cherry blossoms season.